-- The distribution of parliament mandates after the Pre-term General Elections held on May the 12th 2013 is: GERB (97 seats), Coalition for Bulgaria (84 seats), Movement for Rights and Freedoms (36 seats), ATAKA (23 seats).
+- The distribution of parliament mandates after the Pre-term General Elections held on March the 26th 2017 is: GERB (95 seats), BSP FOR BULGARIA (80 seats), UNITED PATRIOTS (27 seats), Movement for Rights and Freedoms (26 seats), VOLYA (12 seats).

 - The National Assembly sets up temporary and constant parliamentary committees.

 - The right of a legislative initiative is granted to each member of the National Assembly and the Council of Ministers, as well as to the President.

 - The National Assembly passes laws, decisions, declarations, and addresses.